specialprivacy/keycloak-initializer/README.md

 A config.json file needs to be provided and will be processed to create realms, roles, clients, groups and users.
 Payload entries can also be fetched from a different file (to keep credentials secure).

 A file named config.json needs to be provided.
-# Run

-- npm start

-# TODO

-- Write tests (write docker-compose.yml to have a running keycloak instance)
-- Document code
+This can be mounted using docker volumes.